LuisMoncayo/GuaranteedServiceTimeInventoryModel/Data_In_Brief/README_Data_In_Brief.md

-# Get the resuolts in Table 1.
+# Get the results in Table 1.